 Room Temperature Ingredients.
 This is probably the most important for this recipe because your cake will not come out as intended if you are using cold ingredients.
 Don't melt your butter either - that will not yield the same cake within this recipe.
 Take your cold ingredients out at least 30 minutes to 1 hour prior.
 I recommend cutting the butter into large 1" cubes to help speed along the process.
 You can place your eggs in warm water to help cut down on time as well.

 Weigh Your Ingredients.
 You will have a better chance of success with this recipe if you weigh your ingredients.
-A kitchen scale is a low cost investment - as low as $10 if you purchase a simple one on Amazon.
 Volume measurements are provided for your convenience as well.

 Use An Oven Thermometer.
-I just purchased a new oven thermometer for $6 from Amazon.
 Our ovens can run hot or colder than what is shown, so I highly recommend an oven thermometer so you can ensure the recipe you are baking is not under or over baked.

 This recipe uses baking tools and ingredients that can be found in most homes.
 Please see recipe card for full list of equipment and ingredients.